Improve Perinatal Access, Coordination, and Treatment for Behavioral Health (IMPACT BH)

 See how we’re supporting the Patient Journey with Care Navigator Support.
 The care navigator model aims to provide patients with a go-to partner who listens and helps connect patient and family with whatever resources, support and information they might need.

-- County-wide utilization of medical, behavioral health, and community services by pregnant and postpartum individuals and their families will increase;
+- Increase in county-wide utilization of medical, behavioral health, and community services by pregnant and postpartum individuals and their families

-- Interactions & relationships among care teams and pregnant and postpartum individuals and their families will be improved; and
+- Improve interactions and relationships among care teams and pregnant and postpartum individuals and their families

 Led by CPCQC in partnership with University of Colorado Practice Innovation Program, Illuminate CO, and Stader Opioid Consultants.